paco23ch/data_science_capstone/README.md

 # 2. Analysis
 ## 2.1.
 Data Exploration & Visualization
-The input data for this project are images of different sizes.
-We have dog images and people images.
-The dog images are split in three sets train, validation and testing.
-In order for the algorithms to work, we will need to pre-process these images.
+In order for the algorithms to work, we will need to pre-process the input images to the right size..

 # 3. Methodology
 ## 3.1.
 Data Preprocessing